Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 The big difference that they made with this movie was

-that in the sequel, the Highlanders are from the planet Zeist
+the Highlanders are from the planet Zeist,

 and they are coming from another planet to come to Earth.
+What?

-Now the renegade cut
+Yes.
+Now the Renegade

 cuts that out.
+Yes.

 They don't

-in this movie
+in this movie.

 They shot it

-in theory going interplanetary travel.
+in theory going interplanetary travel

-As well as time travel?
+as well as time travel.

-So the Highlanders live in another planet and they come here.
+So the Highlanders live

-So they don't live in the Scottish Highlands Highlands.
+in another planet and they come here.
+So they don't live in the Scottish Highlands.

 Which, by the way,

 that might explain why he had a machine gun.
+Because that was not olden days.

-That was current
+That was current.

+Current Zeist days.
 Current Zeist days, just on another planet.

 I didn't know that watching this.